jidongbsu/cs452-device-driver-2/README.md

 The chapter says the above figure "illustrates the operation of the input subsystem.
 The subsystem contains two classes of drivers that work in tandem: event drivers and device drivers.
 Event drivers are responsible for interfacing with applications, whereas device drivers are responsible for low-level communication with input devices.
 The mouse event generator, mousedev, is an example of the former, and the PS/2 mouse driver is an example of the latter.
 Both event drivers and device drivers can avail the services of an efficient, bug-free, reusable core, which lies at the heart of the input subsystem."

 You are recommended to read the chapter, but to briefly explain this figure and relate it to this assignment: the part we are working on is a keyboard device driver, which belongs to the **input device drivers** class, and we will interact with the keyboard event driver, which is already existing in the Linux kernel and belongs to the **input event drivers** class.
 An input device driver does not directly interact with applications, rather it interacts with an input event driver, and that input event driver interacts with applications.
 Therefore, when a key press/release event occurs, we, as the keyboard device driver, capture this event and report this event to the keyboard event driver.
-See the [Input Event APIs](#input_event_apis) section for the APIs we can use to report events.
+See the [Reaction to Ordinary Scan Codes](#reaction_to_ordinary_scan_codes) section for the APIs we can use to report events.

 ### The Intel 8042 Controller